KalvenDebig/kalven-pet-clinic/README.md

 ## Changing Locale

 * Browsers are typically tied to the Locale of the operating system
-* Locale chaning plugins are available
+* Locale changing plugins are available
-* Spinrg MVC provides as LocaleChangeInterceptor to allow you to configure a custom parameter to use to change the locale
+* Spring MVC provides as LocaleChangeInterceptor to allow you to configure a custom parameter to use to change the locale

 ## Resource Bundles

-* Resouce bundles (aka messages.properties) are selected on highest match order
+* Resource bundles (aka messages.properties) are selected on highest match order
 * First selected will be on language region
     * ie en-US would match messages_en_US.properties
 * If no exact match is found, just the language code is used